 The admissions team will look at all available information when deciding whether to make you an offer, including your personal statement.
 The personal statement is an opportunity for you to tell us about yourself and why you are interested in studying mathematics at university.
 Do not agonise too long over your personal statement.
 We will not spend more than a few minutes looking at it.

 B. Qualifications and Admissions Requirements

 Due to the Coronavirus, we understand that predicted grades may be less reliable for 2021 applicants.
-We expect to make our Standard Offer to most year 13 students predicted A*(M)A(FM)A or better.
+We expect to make our Standard Offer to most year 13 students predicted A*(M)+A(FM)+A or better.

 Please consult our page specifically relating to STEP, MAT and TMUA.

 Students without A-level Further Maths are likely to struggle on our degree and we do not usually make them an offer.
 If your school does not offer A-level Further Maths, we recommend that you study for it independently with help from the Advanced Maths Support Programme.

 We do not have any preference for particular modules in Maths or Further Maths.
 We are happy for you to take whichever modules you enjoy the most.

 We do not object to resits within the normal two year A-level period.
 For example, you might have taken your A-level Maths at the end of year 12, and it didn't go well; in this case we're happy for you to retake it at the end of year 13.
 However, we're unlikely to make offers to students who need to take resits beyond year 13, unless there are strong mitigating circumstances.
 Due to the coronavirus and lockdown, we are expecting a good number of such circumstances for 2021 applicants.
 In this case you should ask your school to explain these circumstances in their reference.

 Material not in the A-Level core is always covered in our courses from first principles and a conscientious student can make up the deficit with extra effort.